Hicks homers twice, Yanks beat Rays 3-2 to move over .500

+NEW YORK (AP) -- Aaron Hicks and Luis Severino, two of the Yankees' biggest disappointments last year, combined to push them over .500 for the first time this season.

-NEW YORK (AP) -- Aaron Hicks homered twice, including a go-ahead, two-run drive in the seventh inning, and the New York Yankees beat the Tampa Bay Rays 3-2 Thursday night to move above .500 for the first time this season.
+Hicks homered twice, including a go-ahead, two-run drive in the seventh inning , and Severino won as a starter for the first time since September 2015 in a 3-2 victory over the Tampa Bay Rays on Thursday night that completed a three-game sweep.

+Severino was 0-8 as a starter last year and winless in his previous 13 starts.
+The 23-year-old right-hander, who impressed in going 5-3 during the final two months of the 2015 season, had wondered whether the Yankees saw his future in the bullpen.

-Luis Severino (1-0) struck out a career-high 11 in seven innings, including four of his last five batters.
-The Yankees completed a three-game sweep and won their fourth in a row following a 1-4 start.
+Severino (1-0) struck out a career-high 11 in seven innings , including four of his last five batters.
+He allowed two runs, five hits and one walk as New York won its fourth in a row following a 1-4 start.

+''Tonight he showed us what he's capable of doing,'' Yankees manager Joe Girardi said.

+Expected to be a key part of the rotation last year, Severino was demoted to the minors in May and split time between the bullpen and rotation when he returned.

 Hicks homered in the first off Matt Andriese batting left-handed and connected right-handed against Xavier Cedeno to erase a 2-1 deficit.
 Ronald Torreyes singled with one out in the seventh off Erasmo Ramirez, and Rays manager Kevin Cash brought in Cedeno (1-1), the only lefty in his bullpen.
 Jacoby Ellsbury grounded into a forceout, and Hicks sent a changeup into the left-field seats.